My Summer Story: Production

 Jean Shepherd had begun work on the film in 1989, after wrapping up production on the television film Ollie Hopnoodle's Haven of Bliss.
 He admitted making the sequel mainly as a money-making enterprise; when he saw the amount of royalties he was making off telecasts and re-releases of A Christmas Story compared to his television productions, he walked away from television and vowed to work almost exclusively on films.
 Because the cast of A Christmas Story had aged to the point where they no longer fit their roles, it was entirely recast, with the exception of Tedde Moore, who returns as Ralphie Parker (Kieran Culkin)'s teacher, Miss Shields.

+Filming commenced on August 2, 1993, in Cleveland, Ohio and lasted for 10 weeks, wrapping in October 1993, with the shoot incorporating significant community involvement, with the city's residents recruited as extras to populate the film's 1940's period scenes, with the bustling Great Lakes Exposition recreated at the Key Tower plaza and the Palace Theatre.